 Many diseases disproportionately affect women and children in the developing world, and soil-transmitted helminthiasis (STH) is one of them.
-A debilitating but often-neglected infection of intestinal worms, STH has a crippling effect on millions, but is especially dire for children because it causes malnutrition and increases susceptibility to other serious infections.

 With increased drug donations, there needs to be a systematic means to allocate the medicines, assist countries in developing the capacity to administer the treatment programs, and subsequently monitor the progress and health impact.
 Children Without Worms (CWW) serves as the secretariat to the program to ensure that the objectives of the program are being met.
 Project partners include the Ministries of Health and Ministries of Education of recipient countries.
 CWW also works with these governmental agencies to identify in-country, non-governmental organizations (NGOs) to institute hygiene education in regular curricula and to install and maintain water and sanitation facilities.

 Working with multiple countries comes with challenges unique to individual countries and are addressed on a case-by-case basis.
 CWW is the secretariat to the STH Advisory Committee, which has representatives from academia, global health authorities (including the WHO), health economists, epidemiologists, country program managers and government ministries.
 Key issues are addressed and discussed at this level, and plans of action are developed.
 In executing solutions, country ministries and program managers are integrally involved because of the need to ensure country ownership.